 Two for the Dough

-This romantic suspense is a paperback edition that was published by Pocket Books on January 30, 2007 and has 312 pages.
+romantic suspense that was published by Pocket Books on January 30, 2007 and has 312 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Pros and Cons, Top Secret Twenty-One, The Job, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds
+Other books by this author which I have reviewed include Smokin' Seventeen, Love in a Nutshell, Explosive Eighteen, Wicked Business, Notorious Nineteen, The Husband List, The Heist, Takedown Twenty, The Chase, Pros and Cons, Top Secret Twenty-One, The Job, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds, Hardcore Twenty-Four

 I’ve read this one at least eight times, now.
 I do adore Evanovich’s first thirteen or so of her Stephanie Plum series.
 I’ve been wanting to figure out where in the series I started to become disenchanted, and I want to know what it was about this series that I enjoyed so much.
 What’s missing in those later Stephanie Plums.